fremantle-industries/workbench/README.md

 ## Help Wanted :)

-If you think this `back_office` thing might be worthwhile and you don't see a feature we would love your contributions to add them!
+If you think this `workbench` thing might be worthwhile and you don't see a feature we would love your contributions to add them!
 Feel free to drop us an email or open a Github issue.